How to Transcribe an Interview: A Step-by-Step Guide - Ditto

 Easy Analysis

-It’s much easier to analyze transcribed audio or video content since researchers, journalists, or even content creators can quickly scan through the written text to spot relevant information without repeating and listening to the recording.
-That said, easily analyzing transcripts can save valuable time since sentences, important insights, and remarkable moments can be quickly extracted from the text.
+It’s much easier to analyze transcribed audio or video content, as researchers, journalists, or content creators can quickly scan through the written text to spot relevant information without having to repeat and listen to the recording.
+That said, easily analyzing transcripts can save valuable time since sentences, essential insights, and remarkable moments can be quickly extracted from the text.

 Improved Accessibility

 Creating a written interview version ensures that a larger audience can benefit from the content.
-It also improves accessibility for non-native speakers, those who prefer reading over watching or listening.
+It also improves accessibility for non-native speakers, as well as those who prefer reading over watching or listening.

 Better Searchability

 Transcribing interviews improves the content’s searchability.
-Users can easily search for keywords or phrases within the document within the app, making it easier to find relevant parts of the interview quickly.
+Users can easily search for keywords or phrases within the document using the app, making it easier to quickly locate relevant parts of the interview.

 Of course, searchability comes with time savings.
-Efficient searching capabilities can smoothen the process of utilizing the content for other purposes.
+Efficient searching capabilities can smooth the process of utilizing the content for other purposes.
 Speaking of which—

 Repurposing Opportunities